 When the time comes to sell your Disney shares, simply click on the position, and the system will guide you through the reverse process, and your stock will be converted back to an amount of cash based on the current market price.

 Is Disney an Ethical Investment?

 Now is a particularly good time to be asking how ethical Disney is.
-Over the last decade, the firm set itself some ambitious targets and 2020 as the deadline by which they should be achieved.
-The good news for the environment, communities, staff and investors is that the firm hit the targets on waste and GHG and set more with a 2030 deadline.
+Over the last decade, the firm set itself some ambitious targets.
+The good news for the environment, communities, staff, and investors is that the firm has hit its targets on waste and GHG and set more with a 2030 deadline.